Quantum-Chemistry-Group-BNU/FOCUS/docs/source/index.rst

 #####

 **FOCUS** (FermiOniC qUantum Simulation) is developed to explore the complexity of electronic structure problems.
-Currently, it support FCI/SCI and CTNS/DMRG algorithms for both nonrelativistic and relativistic Hamiltonians.
+It support FCI/SCI and CTNS/DMRG algorithms for both nonrelativistic and relativistic Hamiltonians.
+Currently, it support both MPI/OpenMP and MPI/GPU parallelizations for non-spin-adapted and spin-adapted DMRG with nonrelativistic Hamiltonian.

 .. toctree::
    :maxdepth: 1